A note on Herglotz's theorem for time series on function spaces

 Under this condition, it is straightforward to show that the autocovariance operator $\mathcal{C}_h$ forms a Fourier pair with the spectral density operator given by

 where the convergence holds in $\snorm{\cdot}_1$ and the spectral density operator acts on $H$.
-Given assumption \eqref{decayCh}, a classical Ces{\`a}ro-sum argument \citep[see e.g.][]{b81}, was used by \citet{PanarTav2013a} to derive that $\F_{\omega}$ is non-negative definite and hence belongs to $S_{1}(H)^+$.
+Under condition \eqref{decayCh}, a classical Ces{\`a}ro-sum argument \citep[see e.g.][]{b81} was used by \citet{PanarTav2013a} to derive that $\F_{\omega}$ is non-negative definite and hence belongs to $S_{1}(H)^+$.
 As already mentioned in the introduction, the autocovariance operator at lag $h$ itself can then be represented as

-where the convergence holds in $\snorm{\cdot}_1$. \citet{Panar2013b} showed that a zero mean stationary functional time series $X$ satisfying condition \eqref{decayCh} admits a functional spectral representation of the form
+where the convergence holds in $\snorm{\cdot}_1$. \citet{Panar2013b} showed that a zero mean weakly stationary functional time series $X$ satisfying condition \eqref{decayCh} admits a functional spectral representation of the form

-where $Z_{\omega}$ is a functional orthogonal increment process such that, for fixed $\omega$, $Z_{\omega}$ is a random element in $L^2_\cnum([0,1])$ with $\E \| Z_{\omega}\|_2^2 = \int_{-\pi}^{\omega}\snorm{ \mathcal{F}_{\lambda}}_1 d \lambda$.
-If the summability conditions as in \eqref{decayCh} do not hold, the spectral density operator does not necessarily exist and as a consequence \eqref{covInvFT} and \eqref{eq:cramerwkp} are no longer valid.
-In the next section, we shall derive a frequency domain representation of $\{C_h\}$ without imposing any assumptions on its rate of decay.
-In section \ref{Gcram}, we use this representation to derive a functional Cram{\'e}r representation that can be seen as a true generalization of the classisal Cram{\'e}r representation theorem to the function space.
+where $Z_{\omega}$ is a functional orthogonal increment process such that, for fixed $\omega$, $Z_{\omega}$ is a random element in $H$ with $\E \| Z_{\omega}\|_2^2 = \int_{-\pi}^{\omega}\snorm{ \mathcal{F}_{\lambda}}_1 d \lambda$.
+If the summability conditions as in \eqref{decayCh} do not hold, the spectral density operators might not necessarily exist as elements of $S^{+}_1(H)$ and, as a consequence, \eqref{covInvFT} and \eqref{eq:cramerwkp} might no longer hold true.
+Tavakoli (2014) studied the frequency domain representations for processes that violate the summability condition \eqref{decayCh} but possess a weak spectral density operator $\mathcal{F}_\omega$ implicitly defined as an element of $L^p([-\pi,\pi],S_1(H))$ with $1< p\leq\infty$ satisfying \eqref{covInvFT}.
+In the next section, we provide a frequency domain representation for general non-negative definite autocovariance operator functions $\{\mathcal{C}_h\}$.
+In particular, we do not require any assumptions on the rate of decay or the existence of a (weak) spectral density operator.
+In section 4, we then use this representation to derive a functional Cram\'{e}r representation for general weakly stationary functional time series, which can be seen as a true generalization of the classical Cram\'{e}r representation theorem to functional time series.